ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M4-design-patterns/L4-oracles/index.md

 ## Decentralized Oracle Mechanism

 In the above example, we looked at pulling data from a single source and provider.
-Stringing requests like this together can make us have a more decentralized application, but we would still be routing it though the same organization.
+Stringing requests like this together can make us have a more decentralized application, but we would still be routing it through the same organization.

 Let's look at another example of pulling data in a decentralized context, for example, from a [Chainlink data feed.](https://docs.chain.link/docs/using-chainlink-reference-contracts/){target=_blank}